 Unlike the stories told by many old timers, catfish species cannot actually sting you, but the sharp points on their fins can stab and injure a person.
-The dorsal and pectoral fins of a young catfish are sharp and pointed with sharp spines on the ends.
-Improper handing can allow the fish to twist in your hands.
-When this happens the sharp edge of the fin can puncture or cut human flesh.
+The dorsal and pectoral fins of a young catfish are sharp and pointed, with sharp spines on the ends.
+Improper handling can allow the fish to twist in your hands.
+When this happens, the sharp edge of the fin can puncture or cut human flesh.

 To avoid a catfish sting from the dorsal fin or pectoral fin spines, learn to hold the fish properly.
 Be sure the spine fins are laid flat, then grasp the fish from the back, wrapping your fingers around the fish with your fingers below the pectoral fins.
 This will force the fins out to the sides and prevent a sting.
 As long as you maintain a firm grip on the fish, he should not be able to manipulate those fins into a position to give you a sting.